-Addressing these new challenges will strengthen your brand within the building industry.
+Addressing new challenges in the building industry will strengthen your brand.

 As business begins to pick up in the wake of the coronavirus (COVID-19) pandemic, the construction industry is facing a handful of new hurdles related to how projects are being approached and executed.
 We’re breaking down some of the key challenges currently shaping the future of construction management in hopes of helping you set your brand up for success.

 1. Labor shortages

 While employment in construction has continued to trend up in the wake of the pandemic, and returned to its February 2020 level by March 2022 (+19,000), employment opportunities for construction managers are projected to grow 11 percent through 2030.
 This growth has many worried there’s not enough time to hire and train workers fast enough.
 But that doesn’t mean you shouldn’t try.

 One solution for dealing with the labor shortage is becoming a union affiliate, which gives you direct access to agents who can help you find the most qualified candidates and ensures the laborers you’re hiring are trained up and ready to work.

 If you’re operating within a sector that requires an apprenticeship, like electrical contracting, you might also want to consider developing a state-certified, in-house program.
 In addition to making sure your employees are meeting state guidelines, in-house programs also give companies the ability to cater the on-the-job training to their personal style and project preferences.

 2. The integration of hybrid and remote work